 Through Cannara’s collaborative corridor initiative, the company intends to lease space at the facility to product manufacturers to produce cannabis-infused products and expedite them to the market.
-Cannara is currently in discussions with partners to produce edibles, pet-products, cosmetics, beverages and other products within the facility when the regulations relating to edibles and beverages come into effect in Canada next October.
+Cannara is currently in discussions with partners to produce edibles, pet-products, cosmetics, beverages and other products within the facility when the regulations relating to edibles and beverages come into effect in Canada in the near term.

-In addition to their facility in Quebec, Cannara has entered the US hemp and cannabidiol (CBD) market through the e-commerce platform, shopCBD.com, which will showcase hemp and CBD manufacturers throughout the US.
-The site will offer tinctures, oils, capsules, body care, vape cartridges and pet-related products to US consumers. shopCBD.com recently closed $8.8 million in financing, showing the interest in the growing hemp and CBD market in the US.
+In addition to their facility in Quebec, Cannara has entered the US hemp and cannabidiol (CBD) market through the e-commerce platform, shopCBD.com, which showcases hemp and CBD manufacturers throughout the US.
+The site plans to offer tinctures, oils, capsules, body care, vape cartridges and pet-related products to US consumers. shopCBD.com recently closed $8.8 million in financing, showing the interest in the growing hemp and CBD market in the US.

-To date, Cannara has developed seven cannabis brands that will target cannabis consumers in the recreational, cosmeceutical, edible and beverage sectors.
+To date, Cannara has developed seven cannabis brands that target cannabis consumers in the recreational, cosmeceutical, edible and beverage sectors.
 To this aim, the company has signed an LOI with a leading Quebec microbrewery to develop cannabinoid-infused beverages.
-Their product lines will include flower, oils, vapes, topicals, tinctures, creams, gummies and confectionaries, among others.
+Their product lines are expected to include flower, oils, vapes, topicals, tinctures, creams, gummies and confectionaries, among others.
 Cannara has also developed an intellectual property (IP) portfolio that includes 19 filed patents and 40 granted domain names and trademarks.

 - Canadian cannabis sales expected to reach $7.17 billion in 2019.

 - Quebec’s recreational cannabis market expected to generate between $420 million and $1 billion in sales in 2019.